 The France Family visa is a French long stay visa has been established in order to permit foreigners to come to France and visit their family members, spouse, child or parent, for more than three months, up to a year.

-The main eligibility criteria for those who wish to join a family member that is permanently or temporarily living in France, aside of the supporting documents, is that this relative residing in France must be:
+The main eligibility criteria for those who wish to join a family member that is permanently or temporarily living in France, aside from the supporting documents, is that this relative residing in France must be:

 - A national of the European Union or the European Economic Area